Craigeniah/w3schools-vue-tutorial/README.md

 Each example is thoroughly commented and demonstrates different aspects of Vue.js conditional rendering using v-if, v-else-if, and v-else directives.

 Work In Progress ...

+## @TODOs
+- refactor so that they aren't in folders since the tutorials don't really follow that, just make each page a number and title like: 01-Vue_Home.html, 2-v-bind.html etc.

 ## 📜 License